https://vegi1.org

 What is the replacement of honey for vegans?

-While some say that honey cannot be replaced, so many other vegans and I disagree with this fact; I have researched and found out that there are lots of foods out there that are vegan and suitable as the vegan replacement for honey.
+While some say that honey cannot be replaced, so many other vegans and I disagree with this fact; I have researched and found out that there are lots of foods out there that are vegan and suitable as the vegan replacement for honey and have lots of nutrients.

 Further, in this section, I intend to explain the replacement of honey for vegans.